-Presented by EY and PNC Bank, the 2019 Business for the Arts Awards Luncheon will honor outstanding business and arts partnerships from across Colorado.
+Presented by EY and PNC Bank, the sold-out 2019 Business for the Arts Awards Luncheon will honor outstanding business and arts partnerships from across Colorado.
 This inspiring, arts-infused event is attended annually by 700+ corporate, cultural and civic leaders.
 This signature event is one of Colorado’s most anticipated luncheons.
 Honorees will be celebrated for their innovative partnerships, generous philanthropy, creative businesses and stellar leadership across the state.

 2019 Business for the Arts Awards Honorees

 The Business for the Arts Awards Honorees are exemplary organizations that have gone above and beyond to support the arts and creative industries.

 - Bank of America has a deep commitment to philanthropy in the arts, including sponsoring major exhibits at Denver Art Museum, grants for art conservation and their Museums on Us program.